 Penalties for some crimes, including rape and robbery, include corporal punishment.

-Homosexual relations are illegal and are not tolerated.
+Homosexuality is illegal and same-sex relationships are not tolerated.
 Westerners have been prosecuted for homosexuality in Uganda.
 On 1 August 2014 the Ugandan Constitutional Court annulled a law passed in February 2014 which had increased existing penalties for homosexual activity and introduced new penalties for promoting homosexual activity.
 See our

 LGBTI travellers page.

 It's illegal to photograph military establishments, government buildings, diplomatic sites and other infrastructure.

 It's illegal to wear military-style or camouflage clothing.
 The penalty may include a sentence of up to seven years in prison.